Cattle in religion and mythology: Historical significance

 A pamphlet protesting cow slaughter, first created in 1893.
 A meat eater (mansahari) is shown as a demon with sword, with a man telling him "don't kill, cow is life-source for all".
 It was interpreted by Muslims in British Raj to be representing them.
 Redrawn the Raja Ravi Varma (c.
 1897).

 The reverence for the cow played a role in the Indian Rebellion of 1857 against Company rule in India.
 Hindu and Muslim sepoys in the Presidency armies came to believe that their paper cartridges, which held a measured amount of gunpowder, were greased with cow and pig fat.
 The consumption of swine is forbidden in Islam and Judaism.
 Because loading the gun required biting off the end of the paper cartridge, they concluded that the East India Company was forcing them to break edicts of their religion and eventually mutinied.

 A historical survey of major communal riots in India between 1717 and 1977 revealed that 22 out of 167 incidents of rioting between Hindus and Muslims were attributable directly to cow slaughter.

 In Gandhi's teachings

-The cow protection was a symbol of animal rights and of non-violence against all life forms for Gandhi.
-He venerated cows, and suggested ending cow slaughter to be the first step to stopping violence against all animals.
+The cow protection was a symbol of animal rights and of non-violence against all life forms for Mahatma Gandhi.
+His eclectic religious views included the Indian veneration of cows, and suggested ending cow slaughter to be the first step to stopping violence against all animals.
 He said: "I worship it and I shall defend its worship against the whole world", and stated that "The central fact of Hinduism is cow protection."